arm-developer-tools/windowsperf/wperf/README.md

 ### SPE detection

-> :warning: Currently WindowsPerf support of SPE if in development, you can enable beta code of SPE support with `ENABLE_SPE` macro or just rebuild project with `Debug+SPE` configuration.
+> :warning: Currently WindowsPerf support of SPE is in development, you can enable beta code of SPE support with `ENABLE_SPE` macro or just rebuild project with `Debug+SPE` configuration.

 #### SPE hardware support detection